openmediavault/openmediavault-docs/development/howitworks.rst

 |omv| is a complex piece of software.
 Developers can easily understand how it works by looking at the source code and developing plugins.
 For the average user it is a little bit more complicated.
 Some of the mechanics on how it works are explained ahead.

 Essential elements:
-	**Frontend** The |webui|, is written in JavaScript using the ExtJS Sencha framework.
+	**Frontend** The |webui|, is written in TypeScript using the Angular and Angular Material frameworks.
 The page is delivered using the nginx web server.

 	**Backend** PHP code, executes several tasks.